Jeelig/axelib.docs/README.md

 Methods
 =======

+> "From a certain point onward there is no longer any turning back.
+That is the
+> point that must be reached."
+> -- Franz Kafka

 Flatdoc is a small JavaScript file that fetches Markdown files and renders them as full pages.
 Essentially, it's the easiest way to make open source documentation from *Readme* files.